 In autoimmune conditions, the body undergoes an inappropriate immune response that causes excessive inflammation with destructive effects on cells and tissues.
-Currently, about 23.5 million Americans suffer from an autoimmune disease, and that number is rising.1 The reasons behind the increasing prevalence are unknown, but environmental influences, such as diet, are believed to play a role.
-I have reported here before that elevated blood pressure is not the only danger associated with salt.
+About 23.5 million Americans suffer from an autoimmune disease, and that number is rising.1 The reasons behind the increasing prevalence are unknown, but environmental influences, such as diet, are believed to play a role.
+I have reported before that elevated blood pressure is not the only danger associated with salt.
 In my medical practice, I have observed beneficial effects of a low-salt diet for autoimmune conditions, and for years I have been advising patients with autoimmune disease to avoid added salt.
-Now, new research confirms my clinical observations that salt may increase the inflammation associated with several autoimmune conditions.
+Now, research confirms my clinical observations that salt may increase the inflammation associated with several autoimmune conditions.

 What are T helper 17 (TH17) cells?